BDC Hamburger Icon

 The future of diverse hiring

-For companies to be truly successful in hiring a diverse workforce, they must see it as embracing the advantages of having a group of people with diverse abilities and skills – not acquiescing to compliance issues or perceived obligations.
+For companies to be truly successful in building a diverse workforce, they must view it as an opportunity to embrace the advantages of having a team with diverse abilities and skills — not as a response to compliance requirements or perceived obligations

-“Diversity of all sorts is a good idea,” said Philip La Duke, author of four books on workplace safety.
+“Diversity of all sorts is a good idea,” noted Philip La Duke, author of five books on workplace safety.
 “Not because of political correctness, but from a pragmatic business point of view.”

 To make your business more inclusive, start from the inside out.
 “Make sure your company policies and culture are inclusive and disability-friendly,” Walters advised.
 “That means everything — employee handbooks, procedures and practices — should take into account that what many think of as a standard is not a standard for others.”